kiali/kiali.io/content/en/docs/Installation/deployment-configuration.md

 ```

 If you prefer automatic scaling, creation of an `HorizontalPodAutoscaler`
 resource is supported.
-For example, set the following configuration to
+For example, the following configuration automatically
-automatically scale Kiali based on CPU utilization:
+scales Kiali based on CPU utilization:

 ```yaml
 spec: